Hammarou/README-Generator/README.md

 Having a README file is an essential aspect of any open-sourced application on GitHub.
 The purpose of the README file is to explain to any prospective user the intention of an application; it's uses; provide installation instructions; and ways future users developers may report any issues/problems with application or make contributions to further improve its functioning.

-- The **README Generator** is intended for use by potential users seeking to quickly create README files for their open sourced project applications posted on GitHub.
+- The **README Generator** is intended for use by potential users seeking to quickly create README files for their open sourced projects posted on GitHub.

 - The README is formatted in markdown language and is specified to render user generated responses to prompted questions.